AdamGagorik/bany/README.md

 #### Run a series of commands

-You can run a series of commands defined in a text file.
+You can run a series of commands defined in a text file (see example in `./cfg` directory.

 ```text
 split -a 12.79 -p Costco -C Food -d Dad=1 Adam=0   Doug=0   -c Adam=1